Quansight/Quansight-website/README.md

 > (#qwebsite-ops channel on Slack) from as early as possible to ensure we can
 > meet your requirements.

-1. Create a new feature branch.
-Example: `<site>-blog/new-hello-world-post`.
+1. Create a new feature branch off of the `develop` branch.
+Example:
+   `<site>-blog/new-hello-world-post`.
 2. Add post images (feature, hero, and any for the post body) to `apps/<site>/public/posts/<post-name>`.
 3. Add a new `.md|.mdx` file inside the `app/<site>/posts` directory.
 Make sure